CuriousTech/GoldenChute/README.md

 ![WebAndWinPic](assets/GM_WebAndWin.png)

-The top is the web page for remote access, and the bottom is the Windows app.
+The top left is the web page for remote access.
+The bottom and smaller windows are the Windows app.

 This mod requires opening the case of the UPS and plugging in a small board inline with the front display.
 It's a segmented display with SPI interface, so the ESP32 decodes all the segment bits and translates them to something usable.
 The data is only sent to the display for 60 seconds when the power button is short-pressed, so this also simulates the button (in parallel).
 The 5V power for the ESP32 needs to be external since the display 5V is only on when the display is powered, and may not support the current requirement, so run a USB cable to the rear panel and cut a small notch so the case can slide back on, and connect to PC or USB power supply (powered by the UPS, so it's powered on battery).